-- What are the system requirements for Windows 8?Windows 8 requires at least a 1GHz CPU, 1GB of system RAM (2GB for the 64-bit version), 16GB of hard drive space (20GB for 64-bit), and a DirectX 9.0 compatible graphics device.
+Windows 8 requires at least a 1GHz CPU, 1GB of system RAM (2GB for the 64-bit version), 16GB of hard drive space (20GB for 64-bit), and a DirectX 9.0 compatible graphics device.
 These are basically the same requirements as Windows 7 and Windows 10.

 If you want to get away from Windows completely, but you don't want to get a Mac, there are many versions of Linux to choose from, but Ubuntu is arguably the most accessible one.
 You can download it for free and set it up on a USB thumb drive to install into your computer -- or to run directly off the USB drive.
 It won't run most PC games, or Photoshop, or Microsoft Office.
 But for the latter two, GIMP and LibreOffice are credible alternatives.
 One big plus: Linux is virtually virus-free.
 Another plus: All of your system and app downloads and updates are centralized into one tool (and updates can be done automatically, if you prefer).